“You there, with the light!” a voice rang through the forest, deep and southern.

 “Getting there!”
 I yelled through gritted teeth.
 I am a freaking noiseless spider, hoozit.
 It’s your bloody dogs that are waking up everyone.

 I put in headphones, hit the Hamilton soundtrack and decided to do some choreography while I ran towards my parents and the dawn.

 Back in September I was eating at a little cafe in downtown Lawrence, Kansas.
 The sky was pouting, and as rain pounded the windows, I thought to myself:

 My ultra-running debut had been the summer of 2016 when I signed up for a 20-mile race around Lake Perry and halfway through the first loop decided I wanted upgrade to the 50k.

-As I sat in the little cafe in Lawrence, munching on my crunchy biscuit, I stupidly thought:
+As I sat in the little cafe, munching on my crunchy biscuit, I thought:

 100. I wanna do that.

-First, it was only an 8-hour drive from where I live in Kansas.
-Secondly, it was February 23rd, which would give me 22 weeks to train.
+First, it was only an 8-hour drive from where I lived in Kansas.
+It was also February 23rd, which would give me 22 weeks to train.
 Finally, it was advertised as being only for those with “ankles of steel…iron will”.